Creixell-lab/ORACLE/README.md

 1.  `predicted.csv`: Contains the predicted phenotypes calculated by adding epistatic terms from the 1st order up to the specified `max-order`.
 2.  `epistasis_terms.csv`: Contains the calculated coefficients (weights) for the epistatic terms used in the model.

+### Future Updates

+ 1. Incoporate data linearisation from the .ipynb into the python script, oracle-epistasis assumes data is linearised already
+ 2.  oracle-epistasis relies on partial background averaging based on WH transform, have an alternate script that uses ridge regression with automatic alpha optimisation
+ 3.  output should generate more data visualisations, images and r2 values seen in the .ipynb